 Perhaps, if we spent more time:

-- Seeking to please Him, rather than impressing neighbors and friends by our newest wardrobe addition
+Seeking to please Him, rather than impressing neighbors and friends with our newest wardrobe addition

 Then, perhaps, our inner beauty would shine through to the outside.

 Let’s not put more attention on our outer self than on our inner self.
 Let’s not put more attention on what we look like than on how we serve others.